Resource

 .
 Ash provides those actions for free but we have to include them into the resource.

-Configure the internal API
+Configure the Domain

 import Config

-config :app, :ash_apis, [App.ToDoList]
+config :app, :ash_domains, [App.ToDoList]

 Now we create the ToDoList

-API module which contains the resource Task
+domain module which contains the resource Task

 .